Automatically Build Views with Ask Data

 Change the viz type

-If the default viz doesn't fully reveal your data, either click the menu at upper right, or specify a viz type at the end of your entry with phrasing like “as a bar chart”.
+If the default viz doesn't fully reveal your data, click the menu at upper right, and choose from these supported viz types:

 Note: To automatically create certain viz types, Ask Data sometimes adds fields like “Number of Records” to your entries.